wilsonmar/wilsonmar.github.io/_posts/2021-07-08-power-automate.md

 This article provides a hands-on tour with commentary about Microsoft's Power Automate "low-code" platform.

 Power Automate is Microsoft's offering in the market of RPA (Robotic Processing Automation) of business processes.
-BTW "Power Automate" is the 2019 rebranding of "Microsoft Flow" introduced in 2016.
-   Power Automate replaced SharePoint 2010 Flows on November 2020.
+BTW "Power Automate" is the 2019 rebranding of "Microsoft Flow" introduced in 2016 and also replaces SharePoint 2010 Flows introduced November 2020.

 Microsoft's Power Automate marketing homepage at <a target="_blank" href="https://powerautomate.microsoft.com/en-us/">https://powerautomate.microsoft.com/en-us</a> says: